• Skip to primary navigation

 • Ramen Noodles.
 You can use other noodles, like angel hair.

 • Fixings.
-Use your favorites, but I love jalapenos, red onion, radishes and soft boiled eggs.
+Use your favorites, but I love jalapenos, red onion, radishes and soft boiled eggs or ramen eggs.

 • Garnish.
 Red pepper flakes and fresh chopped cilantro, squeeze of lime.